FAForever/fa/readme.md

 Changelog for next patch (3636)
 -------------------------------

+This is the changelog posted on the forums for patch 3635.

+Subject to change and investigation of correctness.

 - Mongoose Buff (Slight increase in Gatling gun MuzzleVelocity to take it closer to Ravager's)
 - Fixed UEF T3 Mobile AA being able to fire from Continental, and reduced projectile number
 - Continental Fixes: